Army Medical College (AMC)

 The college is equipped with high standard facilities for each sport.
 The college has a newly built basketball court and wooden squash courts of international standard, a clay court and hard court for tennis, an indoor badminton court, a gymnasium equipped with appropriate facilities for physical fitness and bodybuilding and lavish grounds for field games.

-All in all Army Medical College (AMC) is one of the best Medical universities a student can get into with every imaginable facility with high maintenance.
+All in all AMC Rawalpindi is one of the best Medical universities a student can get into with every imaginable facility with high maintenance.

 For the Students